- My weight-loss strategy was completely wrong

 “… I have to get off my lazy ass and run … I say every summer I am going to lose the fat.
 Every summer I go and come back fatter … All I have to do is start running, now!”

 The diet industry has led us to believe weight loss is about willpower.
-Like having the willpower to stick to a diet and exercise plan.
+For instance, having the willpower to stick to a diet and exercise plan.

 But “willpower” isn’t a weight-loss strategy.